tuva-health/docs/docs/connectors/overview.md

 ## Custom Connectors

 The majority of healthcare data sources use non-standard data formats.
 For example, most payer claims data sources are bespoke.
 These sources require custom connectors to transform the data source into the Tuva Input Layer.
-We provide guidance on how to create a custom connector in our guides -- for example the [claims mapping guide](../guides/mapping/claims)
+We provide guidance on how to create a custom connector in our data source setup [guide](../guides/data-source-setup/overview).